Skip to content

 Conditions

-• Returning Patients
+Patients

-If you are in crisis, please call or text 988 (Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).
+If you are in crisis, call or text 988(Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).

 © 2026 Feel August Health.
 All rights reserved.

-Feel August is a brand of Artful Living Psychiatry & Wellness Nursing Corporation
+Feel August is a brand licensed by Artful Living Psychiatry & Wellness Nursing and Clinical Care Inc. Telehealth services offered to patients located in California only.

-Understanding Bipolar Disorder
+Bipolar

 Bipolar disorder is a mood condition characterized by episodes of elevated, expansive, or irritable mood (mania or hypomania) alternating with periods of depression.
 Bipolar I includes full manic episodes; bipolar II includes hypomania (a milder elevated state) and depression.
 Cyclothymia is a chronic, lower-grade variant.

 Bipolar is one of the most commonly misdiagnosed psychiatric conditions.
 People often present in a depressive episode and are diagnosed with major depression, then experience a hypomanic shift on antidepressant monotherapy that complicates their course.
-An accurate diagnosis requires a careful history of mood across the lifespan — not just a snapshot of the present moment.
+An accurate diagnosis requires a careful history of mood across the lifespan.
+Not just a snapshot of the present moment.

-Recognizing the Signs
+Recognizing the signs

 • Distinct periods of elevated, expansive, or irritable mood lasting days or weeks